I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_net_buffer_list.md

 If set, the NET_BUFFER_LIST structure and its data are read-only for send operations.

 #### NDIS_NBL_FLAGS_RECV_READ_ONLY

 If set, the NET_BUFFER_LIST structure and its data are read-only for receive operations.

+A driver can set the following flags even if it does not split the associated Ethernet frame:

 #### NDIS_NBL_FLAGS_IS_IPV4